 A major new reference guide was just published on domestic violence, Domestic Violence Law, by Professor D. Kelly Weisberg, UC Law SF.
 The book is published by West Academic Press in its Hornbook Series.

 The Hornbook Series is a collection of treatises on specific areas of the law.
 West Academic Press publishes only a few new titles per year in this prestigious scholarly series.
 Since inception of the Hornbook Series over fifty years ago, West has published only about 70 first-edition hornbooks.
-Weisberg joins the ranks of other distinguished professors at UC Hastings who have written authoritative legal treatises, including William Prosser (Torts), Mary Kay Kane (Wright & Kane on Federal Courts); and Roger Park (Park & Friedman on Evidence).
+Weisberg joins the ranks of other distinguished professors at UC Law SF who have written authoritative legal treatises, including William Prosser (Torts), Mary Kay Kane (Wright & Kane on Federal Courts); and Roger Park (Park & Friedman on Evidence).